Course title: Machine Learning

 TA: Xinzi Sun, Xinzi_Sun@student.uml.edu

 This is a graduate/upper-level undergraduate course.
-All students should have be familiar with fundamentals of probability, linear algebra, and calculus.
+All students should be familiar with fundamentals of probability, linear algebra, and calculus.
 All must also be familiar with algorithmic and programming techniques needed for the implementation of machine-learning algorithms that will be taught in this course.

 The above proficiencies are assumed typical for students who have successfully completed the following courses (or their equivalents): Discrete Structures II (or Linear Algebra), Probability & Statistics I, Computing II.